Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

 ### Critical Evaluation 3: The Mechanics of Healing

-The core rules state that units do not retain standard damage.
-An attack is either ineffective, results in Suppression, or completely destroys the unit.
-The only exception is the accumulation of permanent counters via the Impact keyword.
-Therefore, assigning a CP cost to healing in a vacuum is illogical.
-In Quantum Nexus, healing must be explicitly defined in card text as the removal of Impact counters or the removal of Suppression tokens.
+The core rules state that units do not retain temporary combat damage between actions unless represented by persistent Impact counters.
+An attack either completely destroys the unit, or is non-lethal, resulting in the target being exhausted and receiving an Impact counter.
+Therefore, assigning a CP cost to abstract healing is illogical.
+In Quantum Nexus, healing must be explicitly defined in card text strictly as the removal of Impact counters.

 ### Critical Evaluation 4: Prohibition of Unavoidable Combat Debuffs